Diagnosis and Treatment for Dry Eye

 Dry eye disease is a condition where your eyes aren’t producing enough quality tears to lubricate and nourish the eyes.
 Over 100 million people worldwide suffer from dry eye, and women are affected by dry eye 50% more than men.

 Tears help maintain eye health and keep vision clear.
 Tears lubricate the eyes, reduce the risk of eye infections, wash away foreign matter in the eye, and keep the surface of the eyes smooth and clear.
-When tear production and drainage are out of balance, dry eyes can occur.
+When tear production and drainage are out of balance, dry eye can occur.

-The tears are made of three components:
+Your tears are made of three components:

-- Lipid (oil layer that prevents the tears from evaporating)
+1. Lipid (oil layer that prevents the tears from evaporating)

-- Aqueous (water and nutrients)
+2. Aqueous (water and nutrients)

-- Mucin (spreads the tear film evenly and stabilizes tears)
+3. Mucin (spreads the tear film evenly and stabilizes tears)

 A decrease in the quality or the quantity of any of the three components will lead to dry eyes.
 In the past, it was thought that dry eye was primarily due to a lack of watery tears produced by the lacrimal gland above the eye.
-In the last few years, the complexity of the tear film and ocular surface has become increasingly apparent.
+In the recent years, the complexity of the tear film and ocular surface has become increasingly apparent.

 Dry eye is categorized into two distinct groups:

-- Aqueous deficiency dry eye (keratoconjunctivitis sicca)
+1. Aqueous deficiency dry eye (keratoconjunctivitis sicca)

-- Evaporative dry eye (Meibomian gland dysfunction)
+2. Evaporative dry eye (meibomian gland dysfunction)

 Meibomian gland dysfunction (MGD) is thought to be responsible for over 85% of dry eye cases, which are mostly evaporative.
 MGD happens when the glands in the upper and lower eyelids are blocked and can no longer produce a healthy oil layer, causing the tears to evaporate quickly.
 Many cases of MGD are also associated with aqueous deficiency dry eye.
 Any imbalance can lead to dysfunction of the tear film.